pmitros/Science-Fallacies/review.md

     The presented qualitative results are limited to a very restricted scale, given that the number of participants was small

-(Comment: The paper was the first use of a recommender system in a MOOC.
+Comment: The paper was the first use of a recommender system in a MOOC.
 It was the largest deployment of such a recommender system to-date, with thousands of students; prior work in RECSYS used classrooms, typically with dozens of students.
-The reviewers somehow missed both that this was in a MOOC, the number of students given in the submitted paper, and in all of the plots)
+The reviewers somehow missed both that this was in a MOOC, the number of students given in the submitted paper, and in all of the plots.
+The rest of the review continues to presume we did this in one residential classroom.

     and the observations were limited to one course.
 Thus, the main point of the paper, the applicability of the proposed recommender